 I had commenced the holidays with a new haircut, short back and sides, the same one I had always had, in fact that was the only one the barber knew how to do.
 Little did I know that five years after that I would have hair hanging down to my collar at the back and hanging in my eyes at the front, and even littler did I know that forty years later, I would have hair flying out of every orifice but none on my head.

-Anyway, it was nearly bedtime and even if I was having doubts about Santa, I was taking no chances and knew that he would not come if I was awake, so I had one last check of the presents I had bought, a Manchester United scarf for my mum, not that she was interested but I thought it would keep her warm in winter and also I could borrow it, a stick of Blackpool Rock for my dad, I’d bought it the previous summer, so by now it was soft enough for his dentures, a packet of Woodbines for Uncle William, he loved a smoke and always maintained they were the reason he was so fit and healthy, and a bar of Fruit and Nut Chocolate for Great Aunt Gladys, well she wouldn’t be needing that so I quickly ate it.
+Anyway, it was nearly bedtime and even if I was having doubts about Santa, I was taking no chances and knew that he would not come if I was awake, so I had one last check of the presents I had bought.
+A Manchester United scarf for my mum, not that she was interested but I thought it would keep her warm in winter and also I could borrow it.
+A stick of Blackpool Rock for my dad, I’d bought it the previous summer, so by now it was soft enough for his dentures.
+A packet of Woodbines for Uncle William, he loved a smoke and always maintained they were the reason he was so fit and healthy.
+A bar of Fruit and Nut Chocolate for Great Aunt Gladys, well she wouldn’t be needing that so I quickly ate it.
 Last job for me was to put out a mince pie and glass of milk for Santa, then it was off to sleep.

 So that was it, now I knew the sad truth.
 I never told my brother and sister, as I felt that although I was mature enough to deal with it, they might not be.
 Also, in a way I was quite relieved as I felt that now, even if the Easter Bunny, Tooth Fairy etc. all turned up at the same time, at least there’d be a bit more room.